VibrantResources/vib_blackmarket/README.md

 - We prefer the use of individual items for money!

+# How do players wash their money?

+- Well, firstly you'll need to create an item and trigger this even in the item [moneywash:client:PlaceDownObject], once the item is placed
+- all the player needs to do is add any [Config.DirtyMoneyItem] into the stash of the item and it'll  be converted automatically

 # If there's anything you'd like to see added to this resource in the future, head over to our Discord and throw a suggestion our way!

-# Special thanks to Baubles for all her contributions